-For both economic development projects listed below, the City will carry out targeted outreach and engagement to individuals and communities with LEP, members of protected classes such as the African American community, vulnerable populations, and individuals from underserved communities.
-The City will work with these community organizations to ensure that program materials are accessible and understandable to all applicants and that program intake and application processes are accommodating and provided in a manner that accounts for culturally specific needs.
+For the economic development project listed below, the City will carry out outreach and engagement to individuals and communities with LEP.
+The City will work with these community organizations to ensure that program materials are accessible and understandable to all applicants and that program intake and application processes are accommodating.
 The City may engage organizations to help with applicant intake and provide support through the application process.
 This will provide applicants with options for obtaining support from a trusted support network, which is intended to address potential accessibility challenges for impacted residents who have not yet participated in grant-funded recovery programs.